tailcallhq/tailcallhq.github.io/docs/directives.md

 ### Cert

-The `Cert` link type is designed for importing SSL/TLS certificates, a crucial component for enabling HTTPS in your Tailcall server.
-This link type ensures that your Tailcall server can expose connections over HTTPS.
+The `Cert` link type is designed for importing SSL/TLS certificates, a crucial component for enabling HTTPS in your GraphQL server.
+This link type ensures that the server can expose connections over HTTPS.

 :::tip
 When using the `Cert` link type, specify the path to the certificate file.
 Ensure the certificate is up-to-date and issued by a trusted certificate authority (CA) to avoid security warnings or connection issues.